satellite-image-deep-learning/techniques/README.md

 ## Parallel procesing with Dask
 Dask provides advanced parallelism and distributed out-of-core computation with a `dask.dataframe` module designed to scale pandas.
-* [Dask](https://docs.dask.org/en/latest/) works with your favorite PyData libraries to provide performance at scale for the tools you love -> checkout [Read and manipulate tiled GeoTIFF datasets](https://examples.dask.org/applications/satellite-imagery-geotiff.html#)
+* [Dask](https://docs.dask.org/en/latest/) works with your favorite PyData libraries to provide performance at scale for the tools you love
 * [Coiled](https://coiled.io) is a managed Dask service.
 Get started by reading [Democratizing Satellite Imagery Analysis with Dask](https://coiled.io/blog/democratizing-satellite-imagery-analysis-with-dask/)
 * [Dask with PyTorch for large scale image analysis](https://blog.dask.org/2021/03/29/apply-pretrained-pytorch-model)
 * [dask-geopandas](https://github.com/geopandas/dask-geopandas) -> offers geospatial capabilities of GeoPandas backed by Dask